2025 Tariffs

 ALL

-Derivative aluminum products, including doors, certain cooking and kitchenware, and miscellaneous articles not covered under 7619.99.5190 (refer to the provided link for specific HTS classifications).
+Derivative aluminum products, including doors, certain cooking and kitchenware, and miscellaneous articles not specified under 7619.99.5190 (refer to the provided link for specific HTS classifications).

 There is no exclusion application process available at this time.